sh1670/code-a-clock/index.md

 ### Thanks!
-**We hop you enjoyed the workshop!**
+**We hope you enjoyed the workshop!**
-If you have any feedback, either tell the person leading workshop, or fill out an issue on the [Github Repo](https://github.com/LukeStorry/code-a-clock/issues).
+If you have any feedback, either tell the person leading workshop,
+or fill out an issue on the [Github Repo](https://github.com/LukeStorry/code-a-clock/issues).

 :)